SDpyro/WarningsAndNotes/README.md

 WarningsAndNotes
 ================

-A user warnings &amp; notes system for bukkit/MineCraft
+A Warnings and Notes plugin for the Bukkit family of Minecraft servers.

 <h3>Proposed Functionality</h3>
 <table>